mist64/cbmbus_doc/4 Standard Serial.md

-# Commodore Peripheral Bus: Part 4: Standard Serial IEC
+# Commodore Peripheral Bus: Part 4: Standard Serial

 * Commodore calls it the serial bus
 * literature calls it serial IEC or IEC, but it's not an IEC standard